Switch Stacking Explained with Benefits

 Basic concepts of the Switch Stacking

 A Cisco switch has its own IOS and works as a separate device.
-It uses the MAC address table to make the frame forwarding decision.
-Besides this, it supports and provides a lot of features and functions such as VLAN, VTP, STP, etc. For easier and remote management an IP address can also be assigned to it.
+It uses the MAC address table to make forwarding decisions.
+Besides this, it supports many features and functions, such as VLAN, VTP, and STP.
+For easier remote management, an IP address can also be assigned to it.
+When you connect two or more Cisco switches on uplink ports, they retain their properties.

 Forming of the Switch Stacking

-Only the switches which either have a stacking module or have a modular slot to install a stacking module can be used in the Switch Stacking.
+Only switches that have a stacking module or a modular slot for a stacking module can be used in Switch Stacking.
 A stacking module has two ports.
 A special stacking cable is used to join all participants.

-In stacking, all switches connect in a series making a ring.
-To complete the ring the last switch connects back to the first switch.
-The following image shows how switches connect with each other in the Switch Stacking.
+In stacking, all switches are connected in series to form a ring.
+To complete the ring, the last switch connects back to the first switch.
+The following image shows how switches connect in Switch Stacking.

 All participant switches are kept in the same rack and room.
 Usually, they are placed on top of each other.
 The following image shows a stack of four switches.